astajd/annitia-final-submission/docs/METHODOLOGY.md

 ### Model families

-The Track A (Claude) hepatic anchor is a survival-model ensemble combining a random survival forest and gradient-boosted Cox models (XGBoost survival objective); exact component lineage is given in `PROVENANCE.md`.
+The Track A (Claude) hepatic anchor is a 0.30/0.70 blend of a landmark random survival forest component and a permissive rank-mean component combining additional random survival forest and XGBoost-Cox models; exact component lineage is given in `PROVENANCE.md`.
 The Track B (GPT) hepatic anchor is a rank-blend of gradient-boosted survival models.
 Both are genuine survival-model ensembles, not heuristic combinations.

 ### Liver-stiffness gate